francoiskroll/f0knockout/README.md

 If you use some of the data or code, please cite the preprint!

-Note: some of the larger files are missing from this repository as they are too big for GitHub.
+Note: some of the larger files are missing from this repository as they are too big for GitHub. <br />
 Please find on them on the Zenodo version of the repository: XXX

 ___